 Land and buildings comprise mainly factories and offices.
-Leasehold land classified as finance lease and all other property, plant and equipment is stated at historical cost less depreciation.
+Property, plant and equipment is stated at historical cost less depreciation.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.

 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
 The carrying amount of the replaced part is derecognised.
 All other repairs and maintenance are charged to the consolidated income statement during the financial period in which they are incurred.